usathyan/graphrag/README.md

 ### 3.2.
 Observations on Model Comparison and Issues:

 *   **`openai/gpt-4o` (Initial):** Performance could not be fully assessed with this model during the initial phase.
 *   **`openai/gpt-4.1-nano`:** This model was tested after the initial phase with `gpt-4o`.
 While it successfullyanswered some broader queries (e.g., Query 1, Query 4), it struggled with more specific ones, often returning "I am sorry but I am unable to answer..." or providing less detailed answers than `gpt-4o-mini`.
-This is expected given its smaller size and capability.
+This is expected given its smaller size and capability.It did well with summarization tasks.
 *   **`openai/gpt-4o-mini`:** This model provided the best balance of performance and (assumed) cost-efficiency for these experiments.
 It successfully handled most of the complex summarization and information extraction queries.
+This model is also rated #1 on openrouter.ai's Science leaderboard.
 *   It's crucial to monitor API usage when using paid API services.
 The errors appeared during the "map" phase of the global search, as this involves LLM calls to process and score document chunks.

 ### 3.3.
 General Challenges and Observations: